dlwltkd/aha/home_vision/README.md

 After mounting the camera, grab a still frame (e.g., with `python3 - <<'PY' ...`) and mark the bedroom/bathroom thresholds manually.
 Update `/etc/home-vision/config.json` with normalized coordinates (0–1).
 Each doorway needs just two points, and the living-room polygon can be any convex shape covering the seating area.
 Start with the defaults and refine once you have real imagery.

-## What to Build Next

-- Script a helper to capture calibration frames and overlay the current virtual lines/polygon.
-- Add optional YOLO/ByteTrack integration behind a feature flag for tougher lighting conditions.
-- Flesh out the PIR publisher on the Pi Zero nodes with retry logic and a health heartbeat topic.

 ## Doorway Spotlight Node (Pi Zero)